KyleCoops/streamify/README.md

   Please note that the above list is not exhaustive and additional APIs might need to be enabled.

 4. Setup the google cloud [SDK](https://cloud.google.com/sdk/docs/quickstart) on your local setup
-5. Set environment variable to point to your downloaded GCP keys:
+5. Set the environment variable to point to your downloaded GCP keys:
   ```
    export GOOGLE_APPLICATION_CREDENTIALS="<path/to/your/google_credentials.json>"
   ```
-6. Refresh token/session, and verify authentication
+6. Refresh the token/session, and verify authentication
   ```
   gcloud auth application-default login
   ```

 ### Terraform
-- Initiate terraform and download the required dependencies-
+- Initiate terraform and download the required dependencies.
   ```
   terraform init
   ```